statico/github-game/README.md

 ## How?

-- Make a 53x7 of whatever you want
+- Make a 53x7 image of whatever you want
 - Node.js v12 or later or something I don't know
 - `yarn install`
 - Include private contributions in your [GitHub settings](https://github.com/settings/profile) to up your green square game